 Ultimately, this is a minor concern but one you should be made aware of.
-You should still expect your Merkur razor to last you several years before replacement is required.
+You should still expect your Merkur razor to last you several years before replacing it.

-Merkur does offer a 2-year warranty on all safety razors from manufacture defects.
+Merkur does offer a 2-year warranty on all safety razors from manufacturing defects.
 The warranty excludes damage, abuse, and accidental drops of the razor.

 Compatible Razor Blades

 Except for the Merkur 907, all Merkur razors feature a universal blade fitting.
 The universal fitting allows you to test across many different razor blade brands to discover which performs best for your facial hair density and skin type.